alonronin/mockingoose/README.md

 no connection is made to the database (mongoose.connect is jest.fn())

+will work with node 6.4.x. tested with mongoose 4.x and jest 20.x.

 check tests for more, feel free to fork and contribute.

 [logo]: http://animals.sandiegozoo.org/sites/default/files/2016-12/DwarfMongoose_ZN.jpg